jamietre/CsQuery/README.md

 Same as Css( name ) to get a style.
 This signature is used to assign Css from a JSON object in this implementation (as this is the more useful/more common usage).

+**Other Methods**

+    SelectionHtml()

+Returns the full HTML for each element in the selection, separated by commas.

+    SelectionElements()

+Returns the markup for each element in the selection excluding inner HTML and children.

+   Render()

+Render the entire DOM as a string.